5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 - **AirportItlwm**:
 	- **Pro**: Can be used during macOS installation which is not possible with `itlwm.kext`
 	- **Pro**: Supports Location Services and Find My Mac
-	- **Con**: Doesn't perform as well as itlwm.kext
+	- **Con**: Doesn't perform as well as itlwm.kext and takes much longer to connect
 	- **Con**: Can't connect to hidden WiFi Networks
-	- **Con**: Not compatible with macOS Sonoma [**yet**](https://github.com/OpenIntelWireless/itlwm/issues/883)
+	- **Con**: Requires using the correct kext per macOS version, so running multiple version of macOS with this kext is not possible without renaming kexts
-	- **Con**: Requires using the correct kext per macOS version, so running multiple version of macOS with this kext is not possible without workarounds
+	- ~~**Con**: Not compatible with macOS Sonoma [**yet**](https://github.com/OpenIntelWireless/itlwm/issues/883)~~

 - **itlwm.kext**
 	- **Pro**: Connects much faster to WiFi hotspots and performs better than `AirportItlwm`
 	- **Pro**: Supports macOS Sonoma already
 	- **Pro**: Can connect to hidden WiFi Networks
-	- **Pro**: Works across multiple versions of macOS
+	- **Pro**: Only one kext to cover WiFi across multiple versions of macOS
 	- **Con**: Requires [**HeliPort**](https://github.com/OpenIntelWireless/HeliPort) app to connect to WiFi Hotspots so it can't be used during macOS installation
 	- **Con**: Doesn't support Location Services

 **Suggestion**: Use Ethernet during macOS installation.
-If you don't have access to Ethernet, add the correct [`AirportItlw.kext`](https://github.com/OpenIntelWireless/itlwm/releases) for the desired macOS version you want to install and disable `itlwm.kext`.
+If you don't have access to Ethernet, disable `itlwm.kext` and enable `AirportItlw.kext` for the desired macOS version you want to install/use instead.
+Currently, AirportItlwm kexts for macOS and Ventura and Sonoma (test version) are included.

 #### Enabling Hibernation
 - In config.plist: